 pieces of cardboard or card stock

-Save money on a kit
+Save money with this supply kit

-Making a sign
+Advertise: Making a sign

 Not sure of the cost but You could always get a quote for how much a few reusable signs would be and make an investment for a few uses (instead of having to find cardboard, or spending money on paper and ink or copies.) these can be for the main road that leads to your street especially if its one of those community areas that;s hard to find.
 If not: